SummerSue/Applied-Data-Science-Group-Repository/README.md

   1. Bi-weekly data challenge assignment that require group effort for codes and insight generation.

   2. A final course project which require semester-long group collabroation.
 This github repository keeps records of work allocation, weekly progress and final outcome.
+Please see that respective page and README file for all of the appropriate information.